John Bunyan's The Pilgrim’s Progress Part-I, Summary

 📘 About The Pilgrim’s Progress

-The Pilgrim’s Progress is an allegory (a story with a symbolic meaning).
-It describes a man’s journey from sin to salvation.
-The main character is named Christian, and he travels from his hometown, called the “City of Destruction,” to the “Celestial City” (Heaven).
+The Pilgrim’s Progress is an allegory – a story in which characters, places, and events stand for deeper spiritual meanings.
+It describes a Christian believer’s journey from sin to salvation.
+The main character, Christian, leaves his hometown, the “City of Destruction,” and travels towards the “Celestial City” (Heaven).
+Along the way he faces temptations, fears, enemies, and helps from fellow pilgrims.

 📜 Chapter-wise Summary (Part I)